zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 ## Alternative to running an SMTP server

 Since BIMserver 1.3 there is an alternative for running your own mailserver.
 You can now choose a lot more options such as the protocol (SMTP/SMTPS), username, password and port.
-This allows for using a 3rd party e-mail service which is probably a good choose (and doesn't have to cost extra).
+This allows for using a 3rd party e-mail service which is probably a good choice (and doesn't have to cost extra).
 Examples of these providers are [Mailgun](http://www.mailgun.com), [Amazon SES](http://aws.amazon.com/ses) and [Sendgrid](http://sendgrid.com).

 # Running on ports below 1024